Request More Information Application Process

-There are three tests required to become certified, all offered through the Illinois Certification Testing Service:
+There are two tests required to become licensed, all offered through the Illinois Licensure Testing Service:

-Only one of these tests, the TAP, should be taken before applying to the Master of Science in Eduation Program.
+Only one of these tests, the TAP, should be taken before applying to the Master of Science in Education Program.
 Take test 400 and be sure to sign up for all four subtests.
 You can find test dates and register for the test on the ILTS website.
 You are responsible for your own test registration fees.

 - Test of Academic Proficiency (TAP); this has replaced the Basic Skills test